SusanMamu/SusanMamu/README.md

 - 👋 Hi, I’m @SusanMamu
 - 👀 I’m interested in Data science and software development
-- 🌱 I’m currently learning python and Django fundamentals
+- 🌱 I'm good in python and Django framework
 - 💞️ I’m looking to collaborate on Data science projects
-- 📫 How to reach me susan.mamu99@gmail.com
+- 📫 How to reach me susanmamu364@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: Tech is sweet